SerenaPaley/Strive/README.md

 ***Refactoring***

 - Reduce duplication in the StriveGUI class for buttons by extracting common functionality into methods
 - Split the Goal class into two classes.
-One for the specific goal and one for the enumerated time-frame
+One for the specific goal and one for the enumerated time-eaframe
 - Remove the association from StriveApp to Goal since StriveApp already has an instance of JsonReader which has a Goal instance